punitmishra/sap-cxii-tech-ex-01/README.md

 - You will be working with the `2020` Amazon data below:
 Ref: [Kaggle](https://www.kaggle.com/datasets/promptcloud/amazon-fashion-products-2020)
 - Download and unzip the file on local (if you don't have a kaggle account we have checked in the file under `data`)
 - Unzip and you should have a file in `ldjson` format.
+- For data exploration look at all the attributes that are avaialbe to you.
   - `cd data; unzip archive.zip`
 ```bash
 .